eXpServer/expserver.github.io/docs/roadmap/phase-0/stage-3.md

 ./udp_server
 ```

-Now you can test the server using a netcat client.Open another terminal in parallel and type the following command to start a netcat UDP client:
+Now you can test the server using a netcat client.
+Open another terminal in parallel and type the following command to start a netcat UDP client:

 ```bash
 nc -u localhost 8080
 ```

-Try sending messages from the client.Check whether you are getting the reversed strings.
+Try sending messages from the client.
+Check whether you are getting the reversed strings.

 Your UDP server is ready now.